 Certificate of state registration of the print media: Series KV No. 24839-14779P.Date of registration 30.07.2021.

-Field of expertise of the SAC: Social and behavioral sciences
+Field of expertise of the SAC: C Social Sciences, Journalism, Information and International Relations / I Health and Social Care.

 Founder and publisher: Vinnytsia Mykhailo Kotsiubynskyi State Pedagogical University.